wfg/docker-openvpn-client/README.md

-# OpenVPN Client for Docker
+# OpenVPN Client for Docker/Podman
 ## What is this and what does it do?
 [`ghcr.io/wfg/openvpn-client`](https://github.com/users/wfg/packages/container/package/openvpn-client) is a containerized OpenVPN client.
 It has a kill switch built with `nftables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.